TomasSanchez/TomasSanchez/README.md

 ### Hi! 👋
-## My name is Tomas
+## My name is Tomas.

 <br/>

-I'm a Computer Science student, fullstack developer specialized in backend building scalable web apps.
+I'm a Systems Engineer student, fullstack developer specialized in backend building scalable web apps.

+I've been programming for the past 2 years with a focus on python and backend development and for the past year integrating frontend technologies.

 I'm currently living in Argentina looking forward to moving abroad.